dennisXZX/devops-notes/AWS-CloudTrail.md

 ### CloudTrail

-- Concerned mainly with 'who did what on AWS', for example, someone logged in from the AWS console, or someone shut down an EC2.
+- Concerned mainly with 'who did what on AWS', for example, someone logged in from the AWS console, or someone shut down an EC2 instance.

 - Concerned with people within your account